 In addition to primary water quality and control functions, SWM ponds are designed to maintain the environmental and ecological integrity of the NHS and to provide a net benefit to the environmental health of the subject lands.
+The SWM blocks shall be designed to provide walking trails, seating nodes and low-maintenance naturalized plantings.

 Two (2) SWM ponds have been identified in the plan.
 The first SWM pond (1.70ha) located within the subject lands will provide attractive views from Eighth Line into the residential pocket.
-The second SWM pond (1.77ha) will be situated located along the NHS interface.
-Presently, there is a 10m sanitary easement along the northern edge of the condo block.
+The second SWM pond (1.87ha) will be situated located along the NHS interface.